naresh8t7/gamescoring-crud-service/README.md

 ## Instructions to run and test

+### Pre-requisites for running the service
+  - For running against persistence store, postgres db should be available in the system running on port 5432. app.env should be updated with the actual database configuration parameters.
+Also provided the Docker setup to configure the postgres db.
+DB schema and tables need to be setup before running the service against postgres db.
+SQL script for the creation of db and tables provided in Docker folder.
+  - GO runtime is needed to run the service.
+If not available can be downloaded and installed from https://go.dev/doc/install

-The service uses an in memory db.
-Used below two variants of in memory db.
-Its configured in app.env file defaulted to memdb.
+The service provides the usage with both an in memory db and persistent db (Postgres DB). below persitsance store are supported.
+Its configured in app.env file defaulted to db.
-  - map based structure
+  - map based structure (map)
-  - <a href="https://github.com/hashicorp/go-memdb"> go-memdb </a>
+  - <a href="https://github.com/hashicorp/go-memdb"> go-memdb </a> (memdb)
+  - Postgres db (db)
 ```
 To run the application
  cd back-end-naresh8t7